Brăduț

-Brăduț (Brăduț; Bardóc) is a commune in Covasna County, Transylvania, Romania composed of four villages: Brăduț, Doboșeni (Székelyszáldobos), Filia (Erdőfüle), Tălișoara (Olasztelek).
+Brăduț (Brăduț; Bardóc) is a commune in Covasna County, Transylvania, Romania composed of four villages: Brăduț, Doboșeni (Székelyszáldobos), Filia (Erdőfüle), and Tălișoara (Olasztelek).

+Geography

+The commune is situated in the northeastern foothills of the Perșani Mountains, at an altitude of 503 m, in the valley of the river Cormoș.
+It is located in the northwestern extremity of Covasna County, just north of the town of Baraolt and 52 km from the county seat, Sfântu Gheorghe, on the border with Harghita County.
+Brăduț may be accessed from the south by county road DJ131, followed by communal road DC42.

 Demographics

 The commune has an absolute Székely Hungarian majority.
-According to the 2002 census, it has a population of 4,688, of which 83.64% or 3,921 are Hungarian.
-The villages are located in the valley of the Kormos stream.
+According to the 2002 census, it had a population of 4,688, of which 83.64% or 3,921 were Hungarians.
+At the 2021 census, Brăduț had a population of 4,923; of those, 65.33% were Hungarians, 24.86% Roma, and 4.57% Romanians.

 Brăduț

 In Hungarian, the village is called Bardóc.
 It is centrally located within the commune.
 Its first mention as "Bardach" dates back to 1333.
 The only high school and clinic of the commune are here.

 Doboșeni

 In Hungarian, the village is called Székelyszáldobos, meaning "The only Székely drummer".
 A legend explains this name by the only survivor of the Mongol-Tatar invasion who was a drummer.
 According to another legend, this village appeared after the Mongol-Tatar invasion, when the population of the earlier villages Dobó and Valál resettled here.

 Many mineral water springs exist around the village.
 Some people get their mineral water by lowering a bottle attached to a stick into a well near the South end of the village.
-There is a significant (and growing) Gypsy-Roma population near the North end of the village.
+There is a significant (and growing) Roma population near the North end of the village.